Healthy Homes Assessment Te Hauke

 Healthy Homes Assessment Services

-The areas that are covered by the Healthy Homes Standards are:
+The areas covered by the Healthy Homes Standards are:

-We are fully independent assessors of rental properties in addition, we’re completely certified to evaluate each of Healthy Homes and Homefit.
+We are fully independent assessors of rental properties and are fully certified to assess each of Healthy Homes and Homefit.

 Call Now 0800 894 138